·

 Diagnosing Demage

-o Buds: blackened, dry, or fallen.
+o Buds: blackened, dry, or detached.

-o Bark: grayish-brown, cracked or peeling.
+o Bark: grayish-brown, cracked, or peeling.

 o Shoots: darkened, soft, or shriveled.